Bankers Trust: History

-In 1903 a group of New York national banks formed trust company Bankers Trust to provide trust services to customers of state and national banks throughout the country on the premise that it would not lure commercial bank customers away.
+In 1903 a group of New York national banks formed the trust company Bankers Trust to provide trust services to customers of state and national banks throughout the country on the premise that it would not lure commercial bank customers away.
 In addition to offering the usual trust and commercial banking functions, it also acted as a "bankers' bank" by holding the reserves of other banks and trust companies and loaning them money when they needed additional reserves due to unexpected withdrawals.
 Bankers Trust Company was incorporated on March 24, 1903, with an initial capital of $1.5 million.
-Despite technically having numerous stockholders, the voting power was held by three associates of J.P.
-Morgan.
-Thus, it was widely viewed as a Morgan company.
-J. P. Morgan himself held a controlling interest, and Edmund C. Converse, a steel manufacturer turned financier and then president of Liberty National Bank, was chosen to serve as Bankers Trust's first president.
+Despite technically having numerous stockholders, the voting power was held by three associates of J. P. Morgan.
+These circumstances led to a widespread perception of it as a Morgan company.
+Morgan himself held a controlling interest, and Edmund C. Converse, a steel manufacturer turned financier and then president of Liberty National Bank, was chosen to serve as Bankers Trust's first president.